 The Galaxy S8 Plus does an okay job in indoor low-light – better than the Samsung Galaxy S7 Edge and any other Android phone.
 There's still a long way to go to compare to a DSLR, mirrorless camera or compact camera with a one-inch sensor.
 But we're getting there.

-Our selfies looked sharper, thanks to a jump from last year’s 5MP sensor to this year’s 8MP sensor with autofocus and facial recognition technology.
+Our selfies looked sharper, thanks to a jump from the Galaxy S7's 5MP sensor to this year’s 8MP sensor with autofocus and facial recognition technology.
 You’re going to love that gleam in your eye that it’s able to pick up, offsetting any beauty marks it also brings to the forefront in cleaner photos.

 You’re also in for a treat from the robust and logically laid out camera software first seen on the Galaxy Note 7, and then on the S7 and S7 Edge with the Android Nougat update.